We won’t force players to play for us – Hearts board member Frank Nelson

 Click to read all about coronavirus →

-Board member for Accra Hearts of Oak, Frank Nelson Nwokoro has said the club will not force players to play for them.
+Board member for Hearts of Oak, Frank Nelson Nwokoro has stressed that the club will not force players to play for them.

-This is coming on the back of media speculations that some players will be shown the exit door in the next transfer window.
+This is coming on the back speculated contract talks with some players with reports suggesting that others will be shown the exit door in the next transfer window.

-Setting the records straight, Frank Nelson noted that there are no ongoing contract renewal talks with any of Hearts of Oak player.
+Setting the records straight, Frank Nelson has noted that there are no ongoing contract renewal talks with any of Hearts of Oak’s players.

 “There has been no information on the contract expiration and renewal of the certain players", the board member told Sikka FM.